Hacuub/IGME-330-Fall-2020/projects/project-1.md

 - [IIFE-review.md](https://github.com/tonethar/IGME-330-Master/blob/master/notes/IIFE-review.md) will give you a good idea of how your project is supposed to be architected

 ### IV-D. Third-party libraries
-- NOT allowed without advance approval
+- NOT allowed without advance approval (but don't be afraid to ask - just shoot the prof an email!)

 <a id="user-experience"/>